ionic-team/ionic-docs/src/pages/react/quickstart.md

 };
 ```

-Note that for React, we're passing the imported SVG reference, NOT the icon name as a string.
+Note that for React, we are passing the imported SVG reference, **not** the icon name as a string.

 Developers also have the option of setting different icons based upon the mode: